 After choosing to make a change from an in-home therapy setting to an agency setting, I began to work at Lighthouse and Biblical Counseling Center in March 2012 providing outpatient therapy to self-pay and Medicaid clients.
-It was there that I began to understand that outpatient therapy was exactly what I wanted to do.
-In August 2013, I decided to go BIG or go HOME (literally, as a stay-at-home mom)!
-It was time for me to fly and jump into PRIVATE PRACTICE on my own to be my own boss, create my own schedule, and have a freedom I had never known before.
+It was there that I began to understand that outpatient therapy was what I wanted to do.
+In August 2013, I decided to jump into PRIVATE PRACTICE to be my own boss, create my own schedule, and have a freedom I had never known before.

-Today, I am being extensively trained in Experiential Therapy which has been my newfound passion in counseling approach to my clients.
+Today, I am being extensively trained in Experiential Therapy which has become my passion and specialty area in my work with clients.
 Experiential Therapy involves the use of props and creativity to bring hidden emotions to the surface.
-I have watched experiential therapy change lives and provide those ‘aha’ moments.
+I have watched Experiential Therapy change lives and provide those ‘aha’ moments.

 My journey continues…